BHUVANESH-SSN/JPMorgan-Chase-Virtual-Internship/README.md

 ## Pre-final year student at SSN College of Engineering
 🔗 [LinkedIn](https://www.linkedin.com/in/bhuvanesh-cse) | 🌐 [GitHub](https://github.com/BHUVANESH-SSN)

+## For any queries/dounts
+Feel free to contact  bhuvaneshcsessn@gmail.com
 ## 📚 Educational Use Only

 This project is intended **solely for educational and learning purposes**.